Photo by Chris Gannon

 In November, the Maidens and fountain head were removed and sent to carvers in Vermont to be replicated.

 The Fountain of the Four Seasons is part of Iowa State University’s larger Art on Campus Collection.
 Iowa State University is home to one of the largest campus public art programs in the United States.
 Over 2,500 public works of art make up the Art on Campus Collection, and are located across campus in buildings, courtyards, open spaces and classrooms.
 Iowa State’s public art contributes to a beautiful campus, and it is required to be intellectually relevant and utilized in curricula.
 The Art on Campus Collection and Program, formalized in 1980, includes acquisition, care and maintenance in addition to scholarship and educational programming.

-The pool structure will be undergoing reconstruction to stabilize the basin, as well as to increase the water use efficiency of the fountain.
+The pool structure is undergoing reconstruction to stabilize the basin, as well as to increase the water use efficiency of the fountain.
 This aspect of the project aims to make the fountain eco-friendlier and the upkeep sustainable.
-The pool and plumbing system will undergo updates to the water filtration, have a new pool coating system, as well as lighting upgrades.
+The pool and plumbing system are undergoing updates to the water filtration, a new pool coating system, as well as lighting upgrades.

-In late fall of 2022, the fountainhead sculptures, including the four Maidens as well as the terra cotta ring surrounding the fountainhead will be removed and relocated off-site for replication and conservation treatments.
-The Maidens will be in Indiana while their replications are carved from Indiana limestone (also known as Bedford limestone).
+In late fall of 2022, the fountainhead sculptures, including the four Maidens as well as the terra cotta ring surrounding the fountainhead were removed and relocated off-site for replication and conservation treatments.
+The Maidens are now in Vermont while their replications are carved from Indiana limestone (also known as Bedford limestone).
 This stone was used by Petersen in the 1940s for the original Maidens, as well as in other sculptures on ISU’s campus such as Conversations and Library Boy and Girl.

 The timeline for this project will be updated with more details as they are known.
 Dates and times are subject to change and can be weather dependent.